 Many businesses, including potential clients, probably don’t realise how a press release goes from initial idea to achieving coverage either.

-So, I’ve put together a step by step to reveal exactly how we build help build companies’ brands and secure valuable links on media sites.
+So, I’ve put together a step by step to reveal the process and exactly how we build help build companies’ brands and secure valuable links on media sites.

 To generate an original and interesting idea, we’ll brainstorm potential campaigns and stories, invite a client proposal or use an event such as a new product launch.